DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

   must be checked to see if they can be exported first eg the client id is valid.
 - Fix the columns related to "Client Id" and "Dist'n Ids" in the job costings table.
-- Impl Tax class for storing GCT and other taxes.
-Add accounting code as field for specifying the distribution code.
-- Impl Discount class with value, valueType, description, AccountingCode etc.
 - Impl  getting dist. code of the from 1310-21-24-21 ie dept code first, subgroup second and div code last
 - Impl searching for job costings that have been approved but not invoiced so